Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     InputSystem.AddDevice("MyDevice");
 ```

-See the documentation on [HID](HID.md#overriding-the-hid-fallback) for more information.
+For more information, see documentation on [HID](HID.md#overriding-the-hid-fallback).

 [//]: # (TODO: need a way to give devices an opportunity to feed events; ATM you have to make that happen yourself and events will only go in the next update this way)